sebastopol06/CarND-Path-Planning-Project/README.md

 </p>

 In the code excerpt below we do the following:
-* **generate predictions:** based on sensor fusion information, we locate for every lane the closest car in front and behind the ego vehicule.
+* **generate predictions:** based on sensor fusion information, we locate for every lane the closest car in front of and behind the ego vehicule.
 This provides a sort of basic scene detection or summary.
 For these objects we extrapolate the trajectories up to a specific horizon (typically 1 second)
-* **the behavior planner defines candidate targets**: a set of candidate {target_lane, target_speed, target_time for maneuver }
+* **the behavior planner defines candidate targets**: a set of candidate {target_lane, target_speed, target_time for maneuver}
 * **for every candidate targets a trajectory is computed**
 * **for every candidate trajectories a cost is computed**
 * **the trajectory with the lowest cost is chosen**